 Tulsa International Airport (TUL) and Will Rogers World Airport (OKC) are both approximately 70 miles from Stillwater via interstate.

-Stillwater has easy access to I-35, a major north-south interstate that runs across the U.S. from Canada to Mexico and through Oklahoma.
-I-35 also connects Stillwater to I-40, another major interstate that runs across the south-central portion of the US.
+Stillwater has easy access to divided four-lane interstates, including I-35, a major north-south interstate that runs across the U.S. from Canada to Mexico and through Oklahoma.
+I-35 also connects Stillwater to I-40 (which runs across the south-central portion of the US and I-44 (which runs from Texas and south-west Oklahoma to St. Louis).

 The closest of the system's ports is the Tulsa Port of Catoosa, which is one of the largest in-land river ports in the U.S. It is approximately 80 miles from Stillwater via interstate.